The Little Ghost

-The Little Ghost is a children's book, written by Otfried Preußler in 1966 with illustrations from Franz Josef Tripp.
+The Little Ghost is a 1966 children's book written by Otfried Preußler with illustrations from Franz Josef Tripp.
 It was published by Thielemann publisher and was translated to 44 languages.
 It is one of the most famous books of the German children and youth literature.

-Content
+Plot summary

-The Little Ghost lives in the castle Eulenstein.
-Its best friend is an eagle-owl Schuhu.
-By shaking its bunch of keys, the Little Ghost can open everything that it wants, either a door or a treasure chest, without touching it.
-The biggest wish of the Little Ghost is to see the world during daylight.
-However, all its tries to stay awake after the witching hour fail.
-One day, after the Little Ghost gives up all its hope, it suddenly awakes at noon and not at midnight.
-During the discovery tour of the castle it suddenly sees a school class.
-While it tries to hide from them, it gets hit by a sunbeam and suddenly changes its color from white to black.
-Afterwards, it jumps into the castle well and opens a small door and gets to the sewer system of the city Eulenburg.
-Due to the large amount of pipes of the channel system, it cannot find its way back home to the castle Eulenstein, although it opens every channel output and causes a lot of chaos among the inhabitants of the City of Eulenberg, who start to call the Little Ghost black stranger Schwarzer Unbekannter.
+The Little Ghost lives in Eulenstein, a former castle now converted into a museum overlooking the city of Eulenberg.
+Its best friend is an eagle owl named Mr. Schuhu, who lives in a hollow tree on the castle grounds.
+The Little Ghost becomes increasingly curious about the world in the waking hours, and just once wants to see it in bright daylight.
+However, all its tries to stay awake after the witching hour fail, and Mr. Schuhu also discourages this notion due to personal bad experience.

+One day, after the Little Ghost has given up all hope, it suddenly awakes at noon and not at midnight.
+While exploring the day-lit castle, it suddenly encounters a school class.
+While it tries to flee from them, it gets hit by a sunbeam and suddenly changes its color from white to black.
+Afterwards, it jumps into the castle well and escapes to the sewer system of Eulenburg.
+Due to the large amount of pipes of the channel system, it cannot find its way back home to the castle, although it opens every channel output and causes a lot of panic among the inhabitants of Eulenberg, who start to call the Little Ghost Schwarzer Unbekannter ("Black Stranger").